Skip to content

 )

-update_period = detected_period
+update_period = min(update_period, detected_period)

 # Target half the update period to ensure that the counter is enough.